bettybowie/OrdersUp/README.md

 When a category is selected and submit button is clicked, several sets of meal name and image will display.

-A random cocktail drink will also be display on the bottom of the page.
+A random cocktail drink will also be display on the page.

 Users will have the option to save the meals that they are interested in.